maximelenormand/Trip-distribution-laws-and-models/README.md

 Systematic comparison of trip distribution laws and models
 ================================================================================

+## R package

+We recently developed an [R package](https://epivec.github.io/TDLM/) to facilitate the use of this package (and more) with R.

 ## Description

 This package has been designed to estimate mobility flows as described in [[1]](http://www.sciencedirect.com/science/article/pii/S0966692315002422).
 In this paper, we propose